 One way to add clips is to drag them into the Timeline.
 When you drop, the video will be on the v1 track with the associated audio on the a1 track.
 Remember that audio clips play at the same time but video tracks play in front of each other; anything on v2 will play in front of something on v1.
 Drag over another clip and place the video on v2 and the audio automatically goes on a2.

 You can also drag clips from the source monitor (top left).
 If you've added in and out marks, you will get just that portion of the clip.
-At the bottom of the source monitor in the middle, there are icons to drag only the video portion ("Drag Video Only") or only the audio portion ("Drag Audio Only").
+At the bottom of the source monitor in the middle, just above the Timeline, there are icons to drag only the video portion ("Drag Video Only") or only the audio portion ("Drag Audio Only").

 Open the 03_03 project file.